US Visa Waiver Application (ESTA)

 Any person traveling on the Visa Waiver Program must present a machine readable passport or an e-passport depending on the citizenship.
 A person from a Visa Waiver Country having a non-machine readable passport must apply for a visitor visa in advance.

-Andorra, Australia, Austria, Belgium, Brunei, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan and United Kingdom.
+Andorra, Australia, Austria, Belgium, Brunei, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Netherlands, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan and United Kingdom.

 Visa Waiver Program Eligibility Requirements:

 Not all citizens of Visa Waiver countries are eligible to enter the United States Visa-free under the Visa Waiver Program.
 Some applicants might be required to apply for a B-1 Business Visa or a B-2 Tourist Visa in order to visit the United States.
-Additional information can be found in the Visa Waiver Information Guide.
+Additional information can be found in on our website homepage.